 The first step to accelerating your team’s velocity is to create points that estimate the work in each iteration.
 Measuring team performances is akin to comparing snowflakes, such as no two are alike because points are conceived based on their line of work.
 New velocities can be estimated from the initial velocities.
 For example, a team of developers would measure the time taken to use a new skill while the operations team would factor in the time taken to learn the skill in the form of appropriate training programs.

 To calculate the velocity, estimates of all features have to be added up, along with user stories and product backlog items which can be drawn back to the requirements gathered.

 Given the ease of the calculation, you can plan future iterations by adjusting velocities by team size.
 Lastly, you can monetize performances to estimate cost savings through process improvement.
 For example, if you’re spending $50,000 per iteration and your acceleration is 5 percent, you save $2,500 per iteration.

 The golden rule of agility is to have your teams work on tasks that fit into iterative sprints.
-As such, with each iteration not lasting longer than two weeks, your teams can downsize their work packages to fit into this window, regardless of how large a component is being worked on.
-This gives them optimal work to perform without cramming in tasks that are intrinsically complex and time consuming.
+As such, with each iteration lasting no longer than two weeks, your teams can downsize their work packages to fit into this window, regardless of how large a component being worked on is.
+This gives them optimal work to perform without cramming in tasks that are intrinsically complex and time-consuming.

-Shorter cycles within individual sprints ensures that everyone on the team is aware of short and long-term targets.
+Having shorter cycles within individual sprints ensures that everyone on the team is aware of short and long-term targets.
 Subsequently, there’s no lapse in productivity down the chain.
 With deadlines approaching sooner, a shorter cycle time lets your team get more work done.
 This is because complacency settles in with extended timelines.
-Teams forget to prioritize pending tasks and end up underestimating their criticality.
+Teams forget to prioritize pending tasks and end up underestimating their importance and value.
 As a result, the wrong things are measured without an overview of the project’s priority log.